open-telemetry/opentelemetry-java/README.md

 We hold regular meetings.
 See details at [community page](https://github.com/open-telemetry/community#java-sdk).

 We use [GitHub Discussions](https://github.com/open-telemetry/opentelemetry-java/discussions) for support or general questions.
-Feel free to drop a line.
+Feel free to drop us a line.

 ## Overview